The Mesa project was originally started by Brian Paul. Here’s a short history of the project.

 February 2012: Mesa 8.0 is released, implementing the OpenGL 3.0 specification and version 1.30 of the OpenGL Shading Language.

 July 2016: Mesa 12.0 is released, including OpenGL 4.3 support and initial support for Vulkan for Intel GPUs.
-Plus, there’s another Gallium software driver (“swr”) based on LLVM and developed by Intel.
+Plus, there’s another Gallium software driver (“OpenSWR”) based on LLVM and developed by Intel.

 Ongoing: Mesa is the OpenGL implementation for devices designed by Intel, AMD, NVIDIA, Qualcomm, Broadcom, Vivante, plus the VMware and VirGL virtual GPUs.
-There’s also several software-based renderers: swrast (the legacy Mesa rasterizer), softpipe (a Gallium reference driver), llvmpipe (LLVM/JIT-based high-speed rasterizer) and swr (another LLVM-based driver).
+There’s also several software-based renderers: Softpipe (a Gallium reference driver) and LLVMpipe (LLVM/JIT-based high-speed rasterizer).

 Work continues on the drivers and core Mesa to implement newer versions of the OpenGL, OpenGL ES and Vulkan specifications.